 Estimated proportion of normal births* in the UK

-Notes: Data has been sourced from Birthchoice UK analysis for England, Scotland and Wales using varied definitions for normal birth.
-As data on induction rates are not routinely collected in Northern Ireland, an estimation was made taking into account an average induction rate based on data from England, Scotland and Wales.
-Please note that these are to be used as guides for normal birth rates and may be changed when new information is received.
+*Data has been sourced from Birthchoice UK analysis for England, Scotland and Wales using varied definitions for normal birth.
+As data on normal births rates are not routinely collected in Northern Ireland, an estimation was made taking into account an average induction rate based on data from England, Scotland and Wales.
+Please note that these are to be used as guides for normal birth rates, are not comparable across countries and may be changed when new information is received.
+To download the visual representation, please click here.